 The Factory of the Future will undertake projects across three strategic focus areas: robotics and automation, smart sensing systems, and human-machine collaboration.
-State-of-the-art labs in the Toronto Institute of Advanced Manufacturing (TIAM) and the Institute for Robotics & Mechatronics (IRM) will enable partner companies to collaborate and develop new technologies and processes.
+State-of-the-art labs in the Toronto Institute of Advanced Manufacturing (TIAM) and the University of Toronto Robotics Institute (formerly the Institute for Robotics & Mechatronics) will enable partner companies to collaborate and develop new technologies and processes.
 These processes will be piloted within an industry environment to determine feasibility across design, assembly, maintenance, repair and inspection functions.

 Ultimately, the Factory of the Future will deliver manufacturing solutions that benefit industry and society at large while keeping the Canadian manufacturing industry and workforce globally competitive.